Infertility: Diagnosis

 If both partners are young and healthy and have been trying to conceive for one year without success, a visit to a physician or women's health nurse practitioner (WHNP) could help to highlight potential medical problems earlier rather than later.
 The doctor or WHNP may also be able to suggest lifestyle changes to increase the chances of conceiving.

-Women over the age of 35 should see their physician or WHNP after six months as fertility tests can take some time to complete, and age may affect the treatment options that are open in that case.
+However, there are instances where couples should seek reproductive counseling after only 6 months of trying for a pregnancy: